mbenguosta-inner-source/dic2-2025/Cloud/cloud-project.md

 ### **Project Description**:

-In this project, you will design and develop a reusable **Terraform module** to provision a **Kubernetes cluster** on one of the major cloud platforms: **Google Cloud (GKE), Amazon Web Services (EKS), or Microsoft Azure (AKS)**.
+In this project, you will design and develop a reusable **Terraform module** to provision a **Kubernetes cluster** or **VM instance** on one of the major cloud platforms: **Google Cloud (GKE), Amazon Web Services (EKS), or Microsoft Azure (AKS)**.
 This project focuses on applying DevOps best practices, including automation, testing, documentation, and security compliance.

 ---

 ### **Objectives**:

-- Develop a modular and reusable Terraform module for deploying a Kubernetes cluster.
+- Develop a modular and reusable Terraform module for deploying a Kubernetes cluster / VM instance.
 - Generate comprehensive documentation for the module using **terraform-docs**.
 - Ensure the security of Terraform configuration with **Trivy**, a vulnerability and misconfiguration scanner.
 - Write and run integration tests using **Terratest** to validate the module functionality.